 So for eight hours a day, six days of the week and five weeks, the people of Cremona stood silent.
-The town complied to these orders and in the words of the mayor, “We are the only city in the world that preserves both the instruments and their voices.”
+The town complied with these orders, and in the words of the mayor, “We are the only city in the world that preserves both the instruments and their voices.”

 Journalist Christopher Livesay concludes: “It’s a level of devotion Antonio Stradivari would likely have appreciated.
 After all, attention to detail is what makes a Stradivarius a Stradivarius.”

-We are called on this day and during Lenten season to carefully reflection and find that spirituality or inner music that may animate our lives now and in our very promising futures.
+We are called on this day and during the Lenten season to carefully reflect and find that spirituality or inner music that may animate our lives now and in our very promising futures.